World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, places, names

 From Chris Wayan's journal, 1990/6/15

-I just plowed through "An Aesthetics of Junk Fiction" by Thomas J. Roberts.
+I just read "An Aesthetics of Junk Fiction" by Thomas Roberts.
 Since I write (and mostly read) what he calls junk, I wanted to know what a junk connoisseur thinks of the stuff.

-I think modern mainstream fiction has narrowed itself to certain concerns: personal relationships, detailed photographic realism (funny how painting has gone the other way: photographic realism is mostly seen as kitsch in visual art, while "literature" rejects everything else!), purely internal psychology (if it's transpersonal, you're outa the club, bub!), mild social criticism but not radicalism or open preaching, spiritual issues linked to Judaism or Christianity...
+"Mainstream" fiction is itself a narrow genre now, limited to: personal relationships, current business and politics; detailed photographic realism (funny how painting is the opposite: photographic realism is seen as kitschy in visual art, while "literature" demands photorealism); purely internal psychology (if it's transpersonal, you're outa the club, bub!), mild social criticism but not radicalism or open preaching, spiritual issues of Christianity or Judaism but not others...
 Oh, and words themselves!
-You can spot a mainstream book with little to say by the blurbs: they'll praise the writing but ignore the story; most genre fiction is all about the story (OK, in science fiction the blurbs will often describe the ideas the book explores--hardly lowbrow!)
+You can spot a mainstream book with little to say by the blurbs: they'll praise the writing and ignore the content.
+Most genre blurbs do the opposite: content not style.
+Though many fantasy blurbs value imaginative worldbuilding, and science fiction blurbs often focus on social or scientific ideas the book explores.
+So which genre is lowbrow?

-As a kid, the way I pictured "literature" vs. my preferred reading (science fiction and fantasy, largely but not exclusively) was to picture "literature" as having just one rule: all events must take place indoors.
-One outdoor scene, and it's science fiction or fantasy.
-I knew from the start that "indoors" meant conventional reality, but it took years to realize I'd fallen for the "realist" line: I believed that it WAS reality, that "outdoors" was unreal and I was avoiding reality!
-Oh, I rationalized that I learned a lot through thought-experiments in the laboratory that was science fiction, and that fantasy helped me face wishes and fears and dreams... but I accepted that the canonical, literary here-and-now (the lab within which it studies 'human' 'nature') was real... not a social construct.
+As a kid, the way I pictured "literature" vs. my preferred reading (science fiction, fantasy, and nonfiction, especially science) was to picture "literature" as stories that take place indoors.
+"Indoors" was just short for 'conventional reality' of course, but it took years to realize I'd swallowed the "realist" line: I believed their stifling definition of reality; I thought I was indulging escapism by reading as I did.
+Oh, I rationalized that I learned a lot through thought-experiments in the Frankenstein lab of science fiction, and that fantasy helped me face wishes, fears and dreams... but I accepted that the canonical, literary here-and-now (the lab within which it studies 'human' 'nature') was real... not just their own form of escapism.
+Escaping awful people like me.

-At last I noticed that what I really read describes my life better than literary fiction's paradigms.
-The canon's assumptions aren't my experience.
-Characterization in literary fiction is usually detailed, but the range is narrow, for only certain characters are believed possible (or speakable).
-The thinly sketched characters (hey, is cartooning not art?) in science fiction or fantasy usually (but not always) lack detail, but their proportions and nature--what they experience and what they do about it--are more useful to me, because they reflect issues and experiences like mine--issues I need to think through, experiences I have but couldn't articulate in literary language, which dismisses it as uncouth... or unreal.
+But the "junk" I read describes my life better than "literature"s paradigms.
+The canon's realism isn't what I live.
+Yes, characterization in literary fiction is often detailed and insightful, but only within a narrow range--only certain characters are believed possible.
+The thinly sketched characters (wait, is cartooning not art?
+How about one-brushstroke drawings?) in science fiction or fantasy often do lack realism's ponderous photographic detail, but their proportions and nature--what they experience and what they do about it--are more useful to me, because they reflect issues I face--ones I couldn't articulate in literary language, which dismisses my world as uncouth... or unreal.

-So did the (better written) similar revelation in James Tiptree's UP THE WALLS OF THE WORLD, in which a doctor is forced slowly to recognize he's an empath, that an unrecognized psychic talent has wrecked his life.
+So did the (better written) revelation in James Tiptree's Up the Walls of the World, in which a depressed doctor is forced slowly to recognize he's an empath, that an unrecognized psychic talent has shaped his life--that his despair is partly spill-over.

-Or, to jump genres, the grim first-person narrative opening THE MANCHURIAN CANDIDATE, which warned me how abusive my childhood had been, for I identified all too readily with the brainwashed assassin, whose abusive childhood had been cruelly played on.
-I accepted him as a tormented noir-ish antihero, until I found the other characters saw him as insane.
-Of course my view was somewhat justified by the dénoument: the brainwashed assassin ignores his target and goes after his abuser instead.
+Or, to jump genres, the grim first-person narrative opening The Manchurian Candidate warned me how abusive my childhood had been, for I identified all too readily with the brainwashed assassin, whose abusive childhood had been cruelly played on.
+I read him as a tormented noir-ish antihero, until I found the other characters saw him as simply insane.
+My view was somewhat vindicated by the dénoument: the brainwashed assassin ignores his designated target and goes after his abuser instead.

 What am I saying?
-At least some of us need literary genres that allow crude style, extreme experiments, uncouth subjects and unrealistic premises, or we'll never know ourselves--or much else.
-The canon may aspire to universality, but what it's often restricted to is just life as the majority lives it--not mine.
+At least some of us need literary genres that allow extreme experiments, uncouth subjects and 'unrealistic' premises, or we'll never know ourselves--or much else.
+The canon may aspire to universality, but what it's often restricted to is just life as the majority lives it.
+Certainly not mine.

 You may be lucky, of course--your life may happen to be entirely within your people's definition of acceptable, sane and real.
 But even then, you won't really know where your Middle Kingdom is... til you've ventured beyond the Great Wall.

-LISTS AND LINKS: writing and "literature" - goals and values - rants - tales of the waking world - living with ESP - a couple of dreams inspired by Marion Zimmer Bradley: Comyn Restraint and Rabbit World - two dreams by Tiptree: Dancing with Emily Bronte and Let me Pass!
+LISTS AND LINKS: "literature" - goals and values - rants - tales of the waking world - living with ESP - dreams inspired by Marion Zimmer Bradley: Comyn Restraint and Rabbit World - two dreams by Tiptree: Dancing with Emily Bronte and Let me Pass! - Diana Wynne Jones's Magic of Writing & the paranormal life of Marc Clifton

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books